OSGeo/grass/CONTRIBUTING.md

 ### Making changes

 You can use your favorite tools to change source code or other files in the local copy of the code.
-When making changes, please follow [Submitting Guidelines](./doc/development/submitting/submitting.md).
+When making changes, please follow the [Submitting Guidelines](./doc/development/submitting/submitting.md).

 ### Testing changes